Gaëtan Wittebolle.

 "Brainstorm a publishing streak system.
 Context: freelancers publish 1-2 times then quit.
 I want a gamified system that pushes them to publish regularly."

-Claude will propose 3-4 approaches with the pros and cons of each:
+Claude proposes 3-4 approaches with the pros and cons of each:

 Daily streak (Duolingo style)

-→ Simple to understand but punitive, one missed day = everything lost.
-Not suited for freelancers who don't have time to publish every day.
+Simple to understand but punitive, one missed day = everything lost.
+Not suited for freelancers who can't publish every day.

 Weekly streak (recommended by Claude)

-→ More flexible, suited to the freelancer pace (1-2 posts/week).
-Tolerant on days but demanding on consistency.
+More flexible, suited to the freelancer pace (1-2 posts/week).
+Tolerant on days, demanding on consistency.

 Points + levels system

-You're the one who chooses.
-This is where your domain knowledge makes all the difference, you know what will motivate your users.
+You choose.
+Your domain knowledge makes the difference, you know what will motivate your users.
 Claude then writes the final design doc with your choice.

 What the design doc contains